AcademySoftwareFoundation/OpenTimelineIO/docs/data-model/otio-core.md

 @enduml
 ```

-_NOTE_: Effect specialization is handled as subclasses since they affect timing, whereas transition and generators are
-handled as paramterized classes.
+_NOTE_: Effect specialization is handled as subclasses since they affect timing, whereas transition and generators are handled as paramterized classes.

-#### name

-Name of this effect object.

-_EXAMPLE_: `"BlurByHalfEffect"`

-#### metadata

-Metadata associated with the object.
+_EDITOR'S NOTE_: Should there be a `properties` property like with `Transition`.

 #### effect_name()